Huskers again lack consistency, ninth-inning rally comes up short against Rutgers

 Rutgers starting pitcher Jared Kollar threw 40 pitches in the first inning Friday night and Nebraska loaded the bases.
 But the Huskers only got one run to show for it.

-That was a microcosm for how the night went for the Huskers, who struggled yet again with consistency in a 7-5 loss to the Scarlet Knights at Haymarket Park.
+That was a microcosm of how the night went for the Huskers, who struggled yet again with consistency in a 7-5 loss to the Scarlet Knights at Haymarket Park.

 The offense scored just two runs on three hits before a Griffin Everitt three-run double in the ninth inning.